 After providing care for a small bird you will know after one or two years if you want to move forward with a larger bird such as a true parrot.
 Parrots like Senegals are about the size of a cockatiel but are actually parrots in every sense of the word.

-Thus starting with a budgie it’s a win-win situation for both bird and human.
-You can abandon the human bird relationship and replace it with a bird bird relationship or move forward by adding a larger parrot to your repertoire
+Thus starting with a budgie it’s a win-win situation for both birds and humans.
+You can abandon the human bird relationship and replace it with a bird relationship or move forward by adding a larger parrot to your repertoire.

 How do birds make sounds?